venturers/venturers.github.io/index.md

 - I really like how the website looks!
 I feel like some of the features are missing, like for example you can't delete an event you made, and on the dashboard you can't remove a friend, you have to search for the friend on the search page and then remove them.
 Just a few small things...
 But overall, it's a beautiful website!
 Good job guys!
 Anonymous

+- It really has a fresh, young, island-y feel to it that makes you wanna go explore Hawaii.
+It's also really easy to navigate, and simple to use!
+On the dashboard, it was a little bit confusing where it said "your events" - I thought it was the events I created, but it's actually the events I'm going to.
+Maybe you should have different sections for the ones you created and the ones you are going to.
+But I love it!
+Very nice!

+- I would prefer not to have the big background images, but maybe that's just me.
+I find it to be a little bit distracting.
+But overall, it's a very nice, simple website and does what it's supposed to.

+- Very modern-looking!
+Good job with the design!
+Maybe you could keep the background images more consistent throughout the website.
+Also, it would help if the events and friends that show up on the dashboard were sorted.
+But good job!

 ## Developer Guide